-Foil for Life Challenge By Lemer Pax: the money pot is still on for Paris hospitals and UK’s NHS to help fight Covid-19
+Foil for Life Challenge By Lemer Pax: support for Paris hospitals and UK’s NHS to help fight Covid-19

 As part of its support for health workers, providing their services with hand sanitiser, Lemer Pax has taken part in the first English Channel crossing (Lymington to Le Havre) in Waszp – the Foil for Life Challenge – dinghies alongside six Anglo-French crews keen to support medical teams devoted to the health crisis.